 Some mental snares are reinforced by culture.
 For instance, many males are raised with messages that indirectly damage their masculinity.
-We are told that women exist for our pleasure, hence having multiple partners and sexually “conquering” women is a way to win their respect.
+We are told that women exist only for our pleasure, hence having multiple partners and sexually “conquering” women is a way to win their respect.
 The girl child can also be raised to see her body as tools to get whatever she wants instead of using her God-given brain to positively impact the world.

 A common mental snare that keeps Christians in sexual sins is: “I can’t quit it.”
 It’s a lie of the enemy planted in people’s minds to keep them bound.
 Some in the early Church also once indulged in sexual sins, but became “washed and made holy” and “received God’s approval” (1Cor.
 6:11).
 The God who delivered them from their sins has not changed.
 Sadly, many Christians are perpetually ensnared by sexual sins because :

-So a good question they need to ask themselves is: Why do I want to quit this habit?
+So a good question to start with is: Why do I want to quit this habit?
 Is it because it’s a sin against God that will take me to hell, or because I want to maintain a good public status?
 When Joseph was faced with a sexual temptation, his resistance was not because of STDs or a cultural taboo, but to “do such a wicked thing and sin against God?”
 (Gen. 39:9).
 If your motive is lacking the God factor, it’s impure and misplaced.